Great Lakes Explorer

 World-famous Niagara Falls stands 165 feet tall and is comprised of three waterfalls – Horseshoe Falls, the American Falls, and the Bridal Veil Falls.
 These famous falls are shared by both Ontario and New York which are connected by the Rainbow Bridge.
 Our local guide will show you the best vantage points and will explain the importance the falls once had to Native Americans and fur traders.

-Niagara Falls Experience
+Cruise Through Niagara Falls

-Local Artisans & Journey Behind the Falls
+Journey Behind the Falls

 Day 3